2SLGBTQ+ “Spark" Program (Southern Ontario)

 We are looking for new 2SLGBTQ+ led tourism ideas based in Southern Ontario that address one or more of the following:

-*Some examples of new 2SLGBTQ+ led tourism ideas include (but are not limited to): eco-tours, culinary experiences, agritourism destinations, cultural exhibits, art installations, and events & festivals.
+*Some examples of new 2SLGBTQ+ led tourism ideas include (but are not limited to): eco-tours, culinary experiences, agritourism destinations, cultural exhibits, art installations, outdoor experiences.

 What Does “2SLGBTQ+" Stand For?